Complete Guide

 Image Alt Text

-Alt text is the description you attach to images so that screen readers can describe them to visually impaired users — and so search engines can understand what the image depicts.
-Images without alt text are invisible to search engines, meaning you miss out on image search traffic.
-SeekON audits every image on your page and flags those that are missing descriptive alt attributes.
+Alt text is the description you attach to images — it lets screen readers describe images to visually impaired users, and it tells search engines what the image shows.
+Images without alt text are invisible to search engines, so you miss image search traffic entirely.
+SeekON audits every image on your page and flags anything missing a descriptive alt attribute.

 7